-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Goffstown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Goffstown is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Goffstown who work in office and administrative support (15.36%), sales jobs (11.72%), and management occupations (10.09%).
+Unlike some towns, Goffstown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Goffstown are a mix of both white- and blue-collar jobs.
+Overall, Goffstown is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Goffstown who work in office and administrative support (12.88%), sales jobs (11.97%), and management occupations (10.70%).

 Also of interest is that Goffstown has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Goffstown is a college town.
-There are a lot of students in Goffstown attending college, and as a result Goffstown provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Goffstown is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Goffstown enrolled in college, Goffstown has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The education level of Goffstown citizens is substantially higher than the typical US community, as 29.38% of adults in Goffstown have at least a bachelor's degree.
+The overall education level of Goffstown citizens is substantially higher than the typical US community, as 29.47% of adults in Goffstown have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Goffstown in 2010 was $33,892, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
-This equates to an annual income of $135,568 for a family of four.
+The per capita income in Goffstown in 2010 was $35,270, which is middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
+This equates to an annual income of $141,080 for a family of four.
+However, Goffstown contains both very wealthy and poor people as well.

 The people who call Goffstown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Goffstown residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Goffstown include Irish, French, French Canadian, English, and Italian.